 How have you crafters been?
 It has been a while since I sat down to have a proper chat or would the term a proper write be more appropriate?
 Don’t despair, this lack of communication on my part does not mean there is no crafting going on behind the scenes.
 Au contraire, I have been organizing some pretty special things in crochetcakes headquarters and wouldn’t you know, I have actually been sharing it through Instagram.
 I’m back baby!

 This week I wanted to share with you a pattern for a Vintage flower Square Motif, that is a mouthful how about we call it VFS?
 I have been working on getting this tutorial out for you guys for close to a year.
 The pattern is from Anne Mathews Vogue Dictionary of Crochet Stitches (page 137) and I can’t explain why it took me so long to understand the instructions provided.
 Were crafters in the 80’s so talented that they did not need to be told certain things to understand what they were making?
 I can’t answer that but what I can answer with 100 percent certainty, I have yet to unlock this achievement.
 How are you guys at crafting with minimal instructions?
-Yes?
-That is awesome!
-No?
-Worry not, I like to think I was pretty thorough in this tutorial.
+Minimal instructions are not something you have to worry about with this tutorial.

-The Vintage Flower Square of VFS is started in the round and then squared with some cleverly placed stitches and chains.
+The Vintage Flower Motif starts off in the round and then squared with some cleverly placed stitches and chains.
 You can make it in a solid color as I have done or let your soul be free and change colors every row, or perhaps change colors when you square the circle.
 Crochet has endless options, let your creativity soar.

 Yarn – In the video tutorial I have used KnitPicks—- which is a cotton acrylic blend. but I also like Drops if you are in the uk or some DK weight options Bernat Softee Baby Cotton Yarn – Feather Gray – Yarn & Needle Arts – Yarn at JOANN ( I really like this yarn) and Lion Brand Comfy Cotton Blend Yarn – Whipped Cream.